Love Island Casa Amor line-up revealed

 Two professional athletes, a bathroom salesman and a VIP hostess are part of our new cohort...

-Things are set to get even spicier over in Spain, with ITV2 confirming that the infamous Casa Amor is returning to Love Island.

-First introduced into the ITV 2 series back in 2017, the ‘secret’ second villa sees a brand new set of Islanders enter the show in a bid to turn heads and break up some of the most established couples.
+First introduced into Love Island back in 2017, the ‘secret’ second villa sees a brand new set of Islanders enter the show in a bid to turn heads and break up some of the most established couples.

 Casa Amor is also responsible for bringing some of Love Island’s most dramatic moments.
 Who could forget when eventual series winners Kem and Amber both coupled up with new people while away, when Dani broke down in tears after learning Jack was in the villa with his ex, or when Josh brought Kaz back into the villa leaving Georgia fuming?

-And this year is set to bring an even bigger twist to the format, with the girls reportedly being the ones to head to Casa Amor instead of the boys.
+And this year saw an even bigger twist to the format, with the girls heading to Casa Amor instead of the boys.

-So who’s going to be causing trouble in the new villa?
-Meet your new Islanders…

 Casa Amor girls